FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandMembership/IdentityandMembership.md

 ## Membership Service Provider

-You've now seen how a PKI can provide verifiable identities through a chain of trust, so let's now see how these identities can be used to represent the trusted members of a blockchain network.
-That's where a Membership Service Provider (MSP) comes into play -- **it lists the identities of the principals who are the trusted members of a given organization in the blockchain network**.
+You've now seen how a PKI can provide verifiable identities through a chain of trust, so let's now see how these identities can be used to represent the  members of a blockchain network.
+That's where a Membership Service Provider (MSP) comes into play -- **it lists the identities of the principals who are the members of a given organization in the blockchain network**.

 Whereas a PKI provides a verifiable identity, an MSP complements this by identifying which Root CAs and Intermediate CAs are trusted to define which principals are considered the members of an organization.
 An MSP can also recognize other things related to membership of a network -- a list identities that have been revoked, for example -- but those things will be covered later.
 For now, **think of an MSP as providing a list of members of a given organization**, either by holding certificates themselves or by listing which CAs can issue valid certificates, or -- as will usually be the case -- through some combination of both.